 Format: Online, mobile-friendly

-As you use the software, you’ll have the opportunity to execute some Bullet Journal strategies, like monthly spreads or future logs.
 Use the Routines to set up daily reminders and prompts for writing like in this morning routine template, or use Posts to open a blank page for free-writing or work journaling.
+It's also easy to rapid log.

 In the planner, you can view your days or weeks at lists, setting meetings, events or other appointments.
-Your planner automatically integrates with mainstream calendar apps, making life a little easier.
+Your planner automatically integrates with popular calendar apps, making life a little easier with the today view:

 Price: Free or Subscription (Pro, $6 per month; Enterprise, $9 per month)